-With examples and explanations drawn from the UK, US, Canada, Australia and other common law countries, as well as from China and Europe, this book considers the opportunities and implications for lawyers as autonomous systems become commonplace in legal service delivery.
+With examples and explanations drawn from the UK, US, Canada, Australia and other common law countries, as well as from China and Europe, this book considers the opportunities and implications for lawyers as artificial intelligence systems become commonplace in legal service delivery.
 It examines what lawyers do in the practice of law and where AI will impact this work.
 It also explains the important continuing role of the lawyer in an AI world.

 This book is divided into three parts:

-Part A provides an accessible explanation of AI including diagrams and contrasts this with the role and work of lawyers.
+Part A provides an accessible explanation of AI, including diagrams, and contrasts this with the role and work of lawyers.